 R&DE Stanford Dining, a division of Residential & Dining Enterprises, is a best-in-class dining program serving 18,000 meals a day in 12 dining halls, 41 Row houses, Athletic Dining and Schwab Executive Dining.
 Stanford Dining also oversees the campus BeWell community gardens and the Stanford Food Pantry.
 R&DE Stanford Dining has been recognized for its culinary excellence by awards such as the prestigious industry Ivy Award by Restaurants and Institutions for its leadership role.
 R&DE Stanford Dining prides itself on providing nutritious, sustainable and delicious food choices to meet the wide variety of dietary needs within our diverse Stanford community.
-The Eat Well @Stanford program provides support to students dining with food allergies, religious requirements, medical needs, vegan/vegetarian diets and other nutritional needs.
-Since the onset of the COVID-19 pandemic, some programs have been temporarily modified and R&DE has implemented enhanced cleaning and safety protocols to continue service while keeping students and staff safe.

-R&DE Stanford Dining has a long history of award-winning sustainability leadership.
-Articles on eating well, sustainability, COVID protocols and meal plan FAQs can be found on the R&DE Stanford Dining website.
+The Eat Well @ Stanford program provides support to students dining with food allergies, religious requirements, medical needs, vegan/vegetarian diets and other nutritional needs.
+R&DE Stanford Dining has a long history of awardwinning sustainability leadership.
+Articles on eating well, sustainability, health and safety protocols and meal plan FAQs can be found on the R&DE Stanford Dining website. rde.stanford.edu/dining

-rde.stanford.edu/dining